 When user groups in a policy are edited or deleted, the devices remain in the user groups to which they have been added.
 The changes to user groups affect the devices that are discovered after the policy is saved.

-The following table lists various use cases on adding and updating groups while creating a policy in Central Monitoring Administration and how these groups are displayed in the operator console.
+The following table lists various use cases on adding and updating groups while creating a policy in Central Monitoring Administration and how these groups are displayed in the BMC ProactiveNet Operations Console.